Marven’s First Novel, chapter #07

 "Where?
 At this hour?"

 She mentioned a name.
-"I just remembered I have to say something to her."
+"I just want to talk to her.
+I just remembered I have something to say to her.
+I tried to call her, but no one's answering their phone."

 "Can't it wait till tomorrow?"